 "Well, I count you in that category," she replied without so much as a backwards glance.

-"Hey!" the major protested, offended.
+"Hey!" the major protested.
 "I'm only about a year and a half older than you!
-How do I fit into 'millions of years'?"
-She merely hummed knowingly.
-Muki, for no apparent reason, smirked, a sight which scared him immensely for reasons unknown.
+How do I fit into "millions" of years?"
+She merely hummed teasingly.
+Muki, for no apparent reason, smirked, a sight which scared him immensely for reasons best left undiscussed.

 Reluctantly, the doctor did so, sitting in the chair for a moment with his eyes closed before he opened them and said, "You see?
 Nothing," as he made to stand again.

-"Look, this time, just try to imagine an image of where we are in the solar system," the scientist pushed Carson back into the chair.
+McKay pushed Carson back into the chair.
+"Look, this time, just try to imagine an image of where we are in the solar system."
 Sighing, the Scot did so.

 "I think I feel something," he said after a moment.
 "It could be lunch-related."